yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    _Azure Hybrid Benefit_

-   Reduce the burden of data-tier management and save time and costs by migrating workloads to the cloud.

-   The [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) for SQL Server will provide a cost-effective path for migrating their SQL Server databases to Azure with minimal effort.
+   The [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) for SQL Server will provide a cost-effective path for migrating their SQL Server databases to Azure.
 It allows them to use their existing SQL Server licenses with Software Assurance to pay a reduced rate when migrating to the cloud.
 WWI could save up to 55 percent by taking advantage of the Azure Hybrid Benefit.

    _Prepay for reserved capacity_

    It is also recommended that the customer prepay for compute resources with [reserved capacity](https://docs.microsoft.com/azure/azure-sql/database/reserved-capacity-overview) to save compared to pay-as-you-go prices.
-With Azure SQL Database reserved capacity, they would make an upfront commitment on SQL Database for a period of one or three years to get a significant discount on the compute costs, which could save them up to 80 percent.
+With Azure SQL Database reserved capacity, they would make an upfront commitment on SQL Database for one or three years to get a significant discount on the compute costs, saving them up to 80 percent.

    _Azure Database Migration Service_

    [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview) can be used to reduce the cost and complexity of their cloud migration by providing a single comprehensive service instead of multiple tools.

+   _Azure Migrate_

+   [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview) provides a centralized hub for assessment and migration to Azure.
+There are no tool usage charges for migration for 180 days, from the time replication is started for a VM.
+Using Azure Migrate would provide WWI time to complete their migration, while only paying for the storage and network resources used in replication, and for compute charges consumed during test migrations.

 3. Is it possible to migrate WWI's gaming services within three months?

-   While there are no guarantees that the complete migration could be completed in a three-month window, there are steps WWI could take and tools they could use to improve their chances of success.
+   While there are no guarantees that they could complete the migration in a three-month window, there are steps WWI could take and tools they could use to improve their chances of success.

+   First, the WWI team would need to have dedicated resources assigned to the migration project.
+They could also benefit from bringing in a Microsoft partner with experience in performing large cloud migrations to help speed up the process and improve their chances of meeting such a tight timeline.

+   To migrate their on-premises gaming, authentication, and gateway VMs, WWI could use [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview).
+Azure Migrate provides a central hub to track discovery, assessment, and migration of on-premises apps and workloads and private and public cloud VMs to Azure.
+[Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) (ASR) could also be used to replicate their on-premises VMs into Azure VMs, but is not the recommended approach, as it is designed for business continuity and disaster recovery.
+It can be used, however, to manage replication for on-premises VMs into Azure.

-   Using the Azure Database Migration Service (DMS) can help simplify the process of database migration.
+   Using the [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview) (DMS) can help simplify the process of database migration.
 For their gaming and authentication databases, DMS provides a simple tool for migrating a large number of databases into Azure SQL Managed Instance, with minimal time and effort.
+DMS could be used to migrate their database while remaining online, which will cut down on time required to prepare and manage the cutover to online services.
 Using SQL MI will also help to minimize the amount of application and database changes needed to get up and running the cloud quickly.
-This could be used to migrate their database while remaining online, which will cut down on time required to prepare and manage the cutover to online services.

    DMS could also be used to handle the migration of the data warehouse into Azure SQL DB Hyperscale.

-   Azure Site Recovery (ASR) could be used to replicate their on-premises VMs into Azure VMs, quickly and easily.
-It is designed for business continuity and disaster recovery, but can also be used to manage replication for on-premises VMs into Azure.

-   The WWI team would need to have dedicated resources assigned to the migration project.
-They would also benefit from bringing in a Microsoft partner with experience in performing large cloud migrations to help speed up the process and improve their chances of meeting such a tight timeline.
+However, given the considerable data size (20TB), it would not be able to handle online migration.
+The recommended approaches for migrating to Hyperscale are using DMS in offline mode or using the [Smart Bulk Copy tool](https://github.com/yorek/smartbulkcopy) to achieve better throughput.

 4. What functionality should you include in the PoC?